maelmoreau21/jellyfin-plugin-poster-rotator/src/Jellyfin.Plugin.PosterRotator/README.md

 ## Features

+-Works with both Movies and TV Shows (toggleable in settings) -Per-library enable/disable control (choose which libraries participate)
- - Builds a per-item `.poster_pool` folder next to the media file or item folder
-- Downloads posters from providers like TMDb and Fanart when available
-- Saves a snapshot of the current primary poster as `pool_currentprimary.*`
+ - Builds a per-item .poster_pool folder for each movie or show -Downloads posters from providers like TMDb and Fanart when available -Saves a snapshot of the current primary poster as pool_currentprimary.*
-- Option to lock the pool after it reaches the target size
-- Sequential or random rotation with a configurable cooldown
+-Sequential or random rotation with a configurable cooldown -Supports extra poster patterns (e.g. cover.jpg, *-alt.png)
-- Best-effort cache bust so clients notice the change

 ---